apache/jackrabbit-oak/oak-doc/README.md

     mvn site-deploy

 Finally review the site at `http://jackrabbit.apache.org/oak/docs/index.html`.
+To skip the final commit use `-Dscmpublish.skipCheckin=true`.
+You can then review all pending changes in `oak-doc/target/scmpublish-checkout` and follow up with `svn commit` manually.

 Every committer should be able to deploy the site.
 No fiddling with credentials needed since deployment is done via svn commit to `https://svn.apache.org/repos/asf/jackrabbit/site/live/oak/docs`.